Daniel-Seredensky/TrecDylanDan/README.md

 ```

 1. EmbedQuery: convert the user’s question into a vector (e.g. OpenAI embeddings).
-2. VectorDB: search your local FAISS/Pinecone/Weaviate index for the top-K semantically closest docs.
+2. VectorDB: search your local FAISS/Pinecone/Weaviate (clueweb for us) index for the top-K semantically closest docs.
 3. KeywordIndex: run a BM25 (or Elasticsearch) query in parallel for exact term matches.
 4. Merge & Rank: unify those two lists, dedupe, then rank by a combined score (e.g. α·cosine + (1−α)·BM25).
 5. Threshold Check: if your best candidate’s score is below a set threshold, it likely means “I don’t really know this locally”—so fall back to a live web search API.